 This candy right here is Christmas to me.
 But we called it English toffee, or just toffee, instead of it's actual name "Buttercrunch".
-I know this because I did some checking last fall when I helped with the English themed baby shower, I wanted to check and see if it was actually English and came across the specifics of the name.
+I know this because I did some checking last fall when I helped with an English themed baby shower, I wanted to check and see if it was actually English and came across the specifics of the name.

-Try it though, you won't be sorry.
+Try it, you won't be sorry.

 1 lb salted butter, room temperature

 2 c. white sugar

 1 c. sliced almonds

 In the large flat bottom pot, over medium heat, melt the butter.
 Add the sugar and stir to mix.
 Keep stirring over medium heat, making sure to scrape the bottom well.
 The mixture will bubble a lot but you don't want it to be a heavy boil.
 Keep boiling and stirring until the mixture reaches 285 on your candy thermometer.
 Dump in the nuts and remove from heat.